Quickstart

 transformations-cli delete

-provides a delete subcommand, which can delete a transformation.
+transformations-cli provides a delete subcommand, which can delete a transformation.

-At minimum, this command requires either an --id
+At minimum, this command requires either an --id or --external-id to be specified:

 transformations-cli delete --id=1234